huixie90/cpp_papers/ref_wrapper_common_ref.md

 reference type is a prvalue `Foo`.
 There does not seem to be any way for the range adaptor implementations to account for such use cases in isolation.

+# Implementation Experience

+- The authors implemented the proposed wording below without any issue.

+- The authors also applied the proposed wording in LLVM's libc++ and all libc++ tests passed.

 # Wording